pathofwasd/PathOfWasd/README.md

 ## 📖 Documentation & Support

 - Full instructions and tutorials will be added soon.
 - AppData\Local\PathOfWASD you can replace the cursor here if you want.
+Ex: C:\Users\someuser\AppData\Local\PathOfWASD
+- IMPORTANT: if you add a custom cursor make sure the file name is "cursor" and is a png, also make sure to remove the old one.
 - Midpoint is the middle of your screen with a slight offset, as the "middle" of your character in POE is slightly under the screens true middle (atleast for my monitor?).
 - But in the case your programs calculated midpoint is wack, you can set your own midpoint.
 - Your midpoint is what will dictate your movement locations while pressing WASD, if it is not centered well, A and D may drift slightly up or down.